DengJHeng/jetbrains-activator/README.md

 | ------------- | ------------- |
 |  <img align="center" src='https://raw.githubusercontent.com/george-martinec/jetbrains-evaluation-reset/master/icons/phpstorm_32x32.svg'/> | `2021.3` `2021.3.1`

-There are a lot IDEs that I haven't tried, feel free to test and let me know.
+There are a lots of IDEs that I haven't tried, feel free to test and let me know.

 <br>